-e-mail us at email@example.com if you would like to purchase a CD.
-They cost £7.50 per CD.
+e-mail us at email@example.com if you would like to purchase an CD.
+Got my eyes on you would be £7.50 inc. postage.

 2016 album 'Got my eyes on you'.